Who Is Dining at Lucullus Today? Mediterranean Diet in Ancient Rome.

 Has anything changed?

-Bread: Italians consume almost 100 kg/year of durum wheat and common wheat products.
+Bread: the average Italian consumes almost 100 kg/year of durum wheat and common wheat products.

 Olive oil: Italy ranks second (after Greece) in the world in terms of olive oil consumption.